henders/StudentDB/README.md

 ```

 Notes:
-* For an example implementation, I determined the "external data source" was a file.
+* For an example implementation, I decided the "external data source" would be a file.
-** Obviously this could easily be a REST/SOAP API, DB, binary dump, etc...
+  * Obviously this could easily be a REST/SOAP API, DB, binary dump, etc...
 * I also chose a cmd-line interface over a REST or similar.

 ```